Lightnet/craftgd/README.md

  * vehicle
 	*	[x] simple car ( wip )

+# Design state machine:
+	Work in progress.
+Thinking of state module system.
+One reason is to keep the script simple for logic system for movements.

+	As well npc and mobs logic by GQuest idea.

+##	Note:

 # Features / To Do List:
  - [ ] key binding